Azure/azure-sdk-for-go/sdk/data/aztables/README.md

 additional questions or comments.

 ### Additional documentation
-For more extensive documentation on Azure Data Tables, see the [Azure Data Tables documentation][Tables_product_doc] on docs.microsoft.com.
+For more extensive documentation on Azure Tables, see the [Azure Tables documentation][Tables_product_doc] on docs.microsoft.com.

 ## Known Issues
 A list of currently known issues relating to Cosmos DB table endpoints can be found [here](https://aka.ms/tablesknownissues).